 In most cases, affected people will realize that social standards are often not as high as they tend to believe.
 As a consequence, they will feel less pressure to perform in social situations and experience less anxiety as a result.

 Training the Ability to Direct Attention Away from Anxiety & Anxious Thoughts

 In stressful situations, uncomfortable physical sensations and thoughts often draw the attention of socially anxious people.

-In treatment, the patient is educated about the negative effects of this behavior and is encouraged to direct it towards the task at hand, the social situations, or other external stimuli.
+In treatment, the patient is educated about the negative effects of focusing on these threatening stimuli and is encouraged to direct their attention towards the task at hand, the social situations, or other external stimuli.

 Attention training techniques can be used to practice the ability to direct one’s ability to deliberately direct your attention towards specific cues when under stress.